-I knew the stats on older job seekers, on those without a college degree, and those who had been unemployed for more than six months.
+I knew the stats on older job seekers, those without a college degree and security clearance, and those who had been unemployed for more than six months.
 I didn’t just know the stats; I experienced them first hand.
-I had applied for a few hundred jobs over the course of five years, and tapped out my network, too.
+I had applied for almost 400 jobs over the course of five years, and tapped out my network, too.
 In that time, I had seen the number of job listings fall off sharply, the pay level decline and qualifications rise.
 Jobs for which I had qualified seven years ago now required a B.A. and they paid $10,000 less than they did back then.
 I recognized that this Engineered Austerity Economy pushed The Great American Dream out of my reach.
 My options were to keep making a 75-minute commute to spend most of my time in an isolated and increasingly abusive work environment in order to pay down the underwater mortgage on a house I no longer needed, or blow off everything conventional and do what my heart desired.
 Though the thought was terrifying, the latter was my only true choice; to stay was to die a little every day, and it made my life a misery.
 There was a lot of fear involved in making the choice to live and to have a life, and some danger, too.
 However, I did not base my decision on fear, but facts, and on listening to my inner voice.

 I walked away from that horrible job in the most professional manner possible, fully aware that I would have to sacrifice everything — all I had spent 30 years trying to build — in order to move into My Whole New Life.

 A year later, I completed the arduous process to shut-down my life.
 I gave away nearly all of my belongings, fledged my young adult children, fixed up my house, and turned it over to new owners.
 All I had left were a car and a few bags of belongings.
-Also, a whole new self, the person I had yearned to be, but was prevented by the traps of convention and my unhappy attempts at a conventional life.
+Also, a whole new self, the person I had yearned to be, but was prevented by the traps of convention and my unhappy attempts at a normal life.

 I leaped empty-handed into the void, having to trust that I could fly, and I found that I can.
 Most people do not need to take such leaps, but many can find smaller hops that make their lives turn for the better.
 What about you?